 Tip: One mistake many bloggers make is to place too many non-essential images in to their website design and articles.

-Two or Three images that call a visitor to action are better than one image that does nothing.
-And one image which creates an unmistakable and motivating call to action is better than to or three.
+Two or three images that call a visitor to action are better than one image that does nothing.
+And one image which creates an unmistakable and motivating call to action is better than two or three.

 A Couple Image Tools I Use

 In addition to SmartPhotoStock, I use a some additional additional tools to help my clients create better use of visual in their content marketing.